se-tuebingen/bsl-tools/README.md

 - a `"production"` name (string)
 - some `"code"` (string) optionally with holes fenced by `|`
 - optionally under `"holes"` a list of children with the same structure
+- optionally the root node can contain a custom `"grammar"` as described in the html API above

 If you set the optional keyword argument `#:quiz` to `#t`, it will add `quiz="true"` which displays the tree in quiz mode.